Letztes Update: 22. September 2025

 Antwort der Redaktion

 Rocky Linux is a community-driven project led by one of the original founders of CentOS.
-It's designed to be a direct CentOS replacement, offering the same stability and compatibility with RHEL.
-Many users have found the transition to Rocky Linux to be smooth, with strong community support backing the project.
+It aims to provide a free, open-source, and enterprise-grade operating system.
+With a focus on stability and long-term support, Rocky Linux is designed to be a direct CentOS replacement, ensuring compatibility with RHEL.

 Last updated 3 mins ago